Federal Reserve Bank of St. Louis

-This paper studies the role of the patterns of production and international trade on the higher business cycle volatility of emerging economies.
+This paper studies the role of differences in the patterns of production and international trade on the business cycle volatility of emerging and developed economies.
 We study a multi-sector small open economy in which firms produce and trade commodities and manufactures.
-We estimate the model to match key cross-sectional differences across countries: emerging economies run trade surpluses in commodities and trade deficits in manufactures, while sectoral trade flows are balanced in developed economies.
-We find that these differences amplify the response of emerging economies to fluctuations in commodity prices.
-We show evidence consistent with these findings using cross-country data.
+We estimate the model to match key cross-sectional and time-series differences across countries.
+Emerging economies run trade surpluses in commodities and trade deficits in manufactures, while sectoral trade flows are balanced in developed economies.
+We find that these differences amplify the response of emerging economies to commodity price fluctuations.
+We show evidence consistent with this mechanism using cross-country data.

 Cite this item

-David Kohn & Fernando Leibovici & Hakon Tretvoll, Trade in Commodities and Business Cycle Volatility, Federal Reserve Bank of St. Louis, Working Papers 2018-5, 01 Mar 2018.
+David Kohn & Fernando Leibovici & Hakon Tretvoll, Trade in Commodities and Business Cycle Volatility, Federal Reserve Bank of St. Louis, Working Papers 2018-5, 10 Jul 2018, revised 10 Jul 2019.

 - E32 - Macroeconomics and Monetary Economics - - Prices, Business Fluctuations, and Cycles - - - Business Fluctuations; Cycles

 - F4 - International Economics - - Macroeconomic Aspects of International Trade and Finance

 - F41 - International Economics - - Macroeconomic Aspects of International Trade and Finance - - - Open Economy Macroeconomics

 - F44 - International Economics - - Macroeconomic Aspects of International Trade and Finance - - - International Business Cycles